Thrillers, Chillers & Sci-Fi Killers. Whether you believe the bible is true or not true, it contains stories that trigger imagination.

 He clamped his mouth shut and refused to say anymore.
 Her mother led her away, sobbing.

 Bewildered, she prodded the servants to tell her what was wrong with her father.
-Their answer was strange and twisted about as snakes in her mind.
+Their answer was strange.
+It twisted about as snakes in her mind.
 “Your father made this vow.
 “Whatever comes out of the door of my house to meet me when I return in peace from the Ammonites, it shall be the Lord’s and I will offer it up as a burnt offering.”

 It was impossible.
-He loved her.
+Her father loved her.
 Her would never sacrifice her.

 She tossed and turned in her bed trying to find the answer.
-The moon offered no counsel and the stars gave light but no insight.
-She heard his sobbing through the walls and wanted to soothe his sadness away as she often did, but she could not move.
+The moon offered no counsel, and the stars gave light but no insight.
+She heard his sobbing through the walls and wanted to soothe his sadness away with a song, but now she could not move.

 In the morning she went to her father with all the sweetness of an obedient child and said, “You have made a vow to the Lord; do to me as you have vowed, since the Lord has taken vengeance for you on your enemies, the Ammonites.”

 “No. Wait.
 Please.
 Not yet.”
 Her mother begged on her behalf.

 She remained steady.
 “Father, I would ask just one thing.
 Let me alone to go to the mountains for two months with my companions so that I may grieve, because I am a virgin.”

 She knew her words were a blow.
 Inside her, a child, not yet conceived, lay waiting to become form and born.
 Her father’s vow would take away all hope of a lineage.